FH-Campus-Wien-WEB/web24-exercise-4/README.md

 # Web Technologies - Exercise 4

 The fourth and last assignment is about movie management.
 We are going to include functionality to search for movies using the `https://www.omdbapi.com/`, select some of the movies found and add them to our personal movie collection.
-We also will be adding a new button to each movie `article` element to be able to remove it from our collection.
+We  will also be adding a new button to each movie `article` element to be able to remove it from our collection.

 As usual, you find detailed information about each part in the **Tasks** section below.

-To set up your working environment for the project, you will have to perform the same steps you already use since exercise 1.
+To set up your working environment for the project, you will have to perform the same steps you have already used since exercise 1.
 First, you **clone** the project and configure it in an IDE, then you **install** the project's dependencies.
 To do so, run

     npm install